erikkamph/minesweeper-curses/README.md

 r   | reveal current position
 q   | quit the program

-## On the way
-- [ ] Fix better coloring of the program
-- [ ] Implement a way to see if the user has won

 ### Coloring
 From the beginning there were no colors used, currently there are around 11 different color combinations used.